pinglamb/math/analysis/sequences.md

 It can be useful for proving sequence to be bounded by showing it is eventually bounded.

 > *Lemma.*{: .lem}
-> Every convengent sequence is bounded.
+> Every convergent sequence is bounded.
 >
 > *Proof.*{: .prf}
 >